Chat Completions

 Standard OpenAI Parameters

 model(string, optional): Model name.
-Defaults togpt-4o-minimessages(array, required): Array of message objects withroleandcontentrole:"user","assistant", or"system"(system messages are handled viasystem_instructionsparameter)content: Message content string
+Defaults togpt-4o-minimessages(array, required): Array of message objects withroleandcontentrole:"user","assistant", or"system"(multiple system messages are concatenated with\n\n)content: Message content string

 stream(boolean, optional): Whether to stream responses.
 Defaults tofalse